What Are the Requirements for Organ Donation in 2023?

-More than 100,000 men, women and children are on the national transplant waiting list.
+More than 107,000 men, women and children are on the national transplant waiting list.
 Every 10 minutes a name is added to that waiting list, and it is reported that 17 people die each day waiting for a transplant.
 These patients rely on people signing up to be an organ donor.
 Each registered donor can save up to nine lives!
-While 90% of U.S. adults say they support organ donation, only 60% are signed up on a registry.
+While 90% of adults in the United States say they support organ donation, only 60% are signed up on a registry.
 This is partially because of misconceptions and inaccuracies about organ donation and who is eligible to donate.
 Below are some rules and requirements to clear up some of those misconceptions.

 - All people over the age of 18 can register themselves to be an organ, eye or tissue donor.
 When you sign up to be a donor, you can select what you are willing to donate.
 You can also change your status at any time.

 - All people under the age of 18 can still register to be organ donors.
 However, their parents or legal guardian(s) will have the final say if the occasion arises for organ donation before the age of 18.